neumino/neumino.github.io/movies.md

-### Halloween
+### First Man
-*Released on 2018-10-18, vote average 6.4*
+*Released on 2018-10-11, vote average 7.1*

-Laurie Strode comes to her final confrontation with Michael Myers, the masked figure who has haunted her since she narrowly escaped his killing spree on Halloween night four decades ago.
+A look at the life of the astronaut, Neil Armstrong, and the legendary space mission that led him to become the first man to walk on the Moon on July 20, 1969.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/ek1ePFp-nBI?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/O9Y7DTCn7Cc?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>